 Pastor Jean Marcel Kesvere of the Lutheran Brethren Church of Cameroon was kidnapped in the second attack.
 His family found out later he’d been killed.

-Recently, regional governments from Niger, Chad and Cameroon pledged to join Nigeria in setting up a joint-force to fight the Boko Haram crisis that has seeped across all of their borders.
+Recently, regional governments from Niger, Chad and Cameroon pledged to join Nigeria in setting up a joint-force to fight the an extremist group that is located primarily in Northern Nigeria More crisis that has seeped across all of their borders.
 But for now, the radical sect, responsible for the kidnapping of more than 200 schoolgirls in Chibok, continues its deadly killing spree.

 About 10 members of security forces were killed in a daring attack targeting military positions at Bargaram during the afternoon on Thursday, July 24.
 This assault, carried out by heavily armed men, lasted throughout the night and into the next day.
 An unknown number of people were abducted, among them Pastor Jean Marcel Kesvere.
 His decomposed body was found the following Monday in a bush about four miles from Bargaram.